Ivanti Neurons Platform remote control

 During remote control, the endpoint has a green border around the screen edges.
 Also, a popup remote control notification displays in the bottom-right corner while the session is active.
 Move this notification if it's in the way.

-Endpoint visual notification for an active remote control session:
+Windows endpoint visual notification for an active remote control session:

 Remote control tips: